AliOKeeffe/word-Py/README.md

 The Game class then renders the introduction screen and prompts the user for their first guess.
 User input is passed to WordChecker in which it’s validated and then used to return the colour-coded letters to the user via Game.
 Game will continue to ask the user for guesses using a while loop until the word has been correctly identified, or the max number of guesses are used.

-This modular approach to class and object definition meant that all of the logic was self contained, which made it easier to develop and also much easier to troubleshoot when things didn't work as initially expected.
+This modular approach to object definition meant that all of the functionality for running the game, checking the user guess and communicating with the Oxford API were all self contained within their own classes.
+This made it easier to develop and also much easier to troubleshoot when things didn't work as initially expected.

 ## Testing